Console war: Xbox 360 vs PlayStation 3

-Microsoft was able to take lessons learned from the first Xbox to its second model, the Xbox 360 released in 2005, beating out Sony's release of the PlayStation 3 in 2006.
-Besides the earlier release and an improved design, Microsoft had secured more first-party developers in its Microsoft Game Studios, mimicking Sony's own first-party developers, as well as other third-party developers for several console exclusives.
+Microsoft was able to take lessons learned from the first Xbox to its second model, the Xbox 360 released in 2005, ahead of Sony's release of the PlayStation 3 in 2006.
+Besides the earlier release and improved design, Microsoft had secured more first-party developers in its Microsoft Game Studios, mimicking Sony's own first-party developers and other third-party developers for several console exclusives.
 The PlayStation 3, on the other hand, had fewer exclusives at launch and was hampered by a higher price point at launch, giving the Xbox 360 an edge in the first years of release.
 Both consoles aimed to include multimedia feature into high-definition movie playback.
 One miscue Microsoft had was backing the HD-DVD standard for movie playback over the Blu-ray standard that Sony had selected, as shortly after the Xbox 360's release, the movie industry had standardized on Blu-ray.
 The Xbox 360 also suffered from the "Red Ring of Death", a hardware fault on a large fraction of retail models that cost Microsoft over $1.1 billion in repairs over the console's lifetime.

 Both consoles were challenged by Nintendo's Wii and specifically its novel Wiimote motion-sensing device.
-To compete, both Microsoft and Sony released their own motion-sensing systems, the Kinect and PlayStation Move, respectively, for their consoles.
+To compete, both Microsoft and Sony released their motion-sensing systems, the Kinect and PlayStation Move, respectively, for their consoles.
 The companies also released console refreshes mid-generation.
-Microsoft released a low-cost Xbox 360 S, shipped with less internal storage space, as well as a high-end Xbox 360 E, shipped with more storage space and the Kinect sensor.
+Microsoft released a low-cost Xbox 360 S, which shipped with less internal storage space, as well as a high-end Xbox 360 E, which shipped with more storage space and the Kinect sensor.
 Sony released two different Slim models of the PlayStation 3 that reduced the system size and subsequent retail price which helped improve sales.
-Ultimately, the Xbox 360 sold an estimated 84 million units, based on industry estimates as Microsoft stopped reported its sales, while the PlayStation 3 sold 87 million units; the Wii comparatively sold over 101 million units.
+Ultimately, the Xbox 360 sold an estimated 84 million units, based on industry estimates as Microsoft stopped reporting its sales, while the PlayStation 3 sold 87 million units; the Wii comparatively sold over 101 million units.